-However, if a hermit crab isn’t emitting a foul smell, it may be able to recover.
-Separate the injured hermit crab from other members of the tank without moving the injured hermit crab.
+If a hermit crab isn’t emitting a foul smell, it may be able to recover.
+Separate the hermit crab from other tank members without moving the injured one.

 To do this, create a barrier around the injured hermit crab.
 Alternatively, temporarily transfer the other hermit crabs to a different tank.

 If a hermit crab’s shell is dirty, it may irritate its exoskeleton and abdomen.
-Bubbling is a way for a hermit crab to lessen the irritation and clear out any dirt or debris inside.
+Bubbling is a way for a hermit crab to lessen the irritation and clear out dirt or debris.

-The bubbles will often be clear if a hermit crab is bubbling due to irritation.
+The bubbles will often be transparent if a hermit crab is bubbling due to irritation.
 They’ll also be found between the body and the shell.

-They’ll usually take a dip in water to clear out debris stuck in their shell.
+They’ll usually enter the water to clear out debris stuck in their shell.
 If a hermit crab’s shell is dirty, it doesn’t have enough space to clean itself.